tistarsec/electron/docs/tutorial/quick-start.md

 The old "Quick Start" document that used to live here has been split up into two documents:

-* To check out how a simple Electron app is built, see [Writing Your First Electron App][first-app]
+* To check out how a prototypical Electron app is built, see [Writing Your First Electron App][first-app]
 * To check out the process architecture, see
 [Main and Renderer Processes][processes].